1-3-1h (NEW): Added that commercial advertising is not permitted on the ball.

 Rationale: The committee added an option for the offended team on an accepted penalty inside the last two minutes of either half.
 The referee continues to have the authority to start or stop the clock if a team attempts to conserve or consume time illegally.

-4-2-2l (NEW): Specifies that the ball is declared dead if a prosthetic limb comes completely off of the runner.
+4-2-2l (NEW): Specifies that the ball is declared dead if a prosthetic limb comes completely off the runner.

-Rationale: With this change, the ball becomes dead when a prosthetic limb comes completely off of the runner.
+Rationale: With this change, the ball becomes dead when a prosthetic limb comes completely off the runner.

 7-1-6: Now stipulates that it is encroachment to strike the ball or the snapper’s hand/arm prior to the snapper releasing the ball.